Example-Based Framework for Perceptually Guided Audio Texture Generation: Related Work

-In the domain of audio texture generation, MorphGAN~\cite{gupta2023morphgan} trains on floating-point class and parameter labels generated from the penultimate layer of a classifier which can then generate smooth inter-class and intra-class morphs.
+To circumvent this lack of attribute labels for audio textures, MorphGAN~\cite{gupta2023morphgan} uses features extracted from the penultimate layer of a classifier for supervision to generate smooth texture morphs.
+Similarly, DarkGAN~\cite{nistal2021darkgan} is trained on soft labels distilled from an audio tagging classifier~\cite{kong2020panns} trained on tags from the AudioSet ontology~\cite{gemmeke2017audio}.
 The Sound Model Factory~\cite{wyse2022sound} trains a GAN which is used to create novel timbres followed by an RNN trained on sounds produced from the GAN and conditioned on points along smoothly parameterized trajectories through the GAN latent space.
 All of these supervised training methods rely on additional class or parametric information while training generative algorithms.
-Since GANs, particularly StyleGANs, are able to disentangle the latent space based on semantics in the training data~\cite{karras2020analyzing}, our research explores finding user-defined semantic directions to guide generation without the need for any explicit conditioning or labelled data during training.
+Since GANs, particularly StyleGANs, can disentangle the latent space based on semantic attributes in the training data~\cite{karras2020analyzing}, our research explores finding user-defined semantic directions in the latent space of a StyleGAN to guide generation without the need for any explicit conditioning or labeled data during training.